datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Models/Delete.md

-1. Go to **Functions > Models**
+1. Go to **Browse > Platform > Models**.
-2. Find the model from the previous steps (6.1)
+2. Find the model from the previous steps.
-3. Right-click it and select **Delete**
+3. Right-click it and select **Delete**.
-4. In the confirmation dialog, click YES
+4. In the confirmation dialog, click YES.
-5. Check that model has been deleted and is no longer present
+5. Check that model has been deleted and is no longer present.

-* Repeat steps 6.1-6.4 for model using **Caret** engine
 ---
 {
-  "order": 4
+  "order": 5
 }